 The course aims:

-- to equip students with a range of secondary research skills required to critically examine and appraise published research articles, especially in educational science;
+ to equip students with a range of secondary research skills required to critically examine and appraise published research articles, especially concerning training processes;

  The scientific method.
 How we know what we know; goals of science; types of research.